srihegde/fair-gnns/README.md

 Install `dgl`, `torch`, and `torchvision`

 To run on our synthetic data, download the dataset from [here](https://github.com/srihegde/fair-gnns/#).
-(This link is not acivate yet.)
+(This link is not active yet.)

 Adjust `batch_scripts/` with your data locations